Puerto Cabezas and the Region Autonoma del Atlantico Norte, Nicaragua.

 DSC_0300.jpg

-Initially, the countryside almost felt reminiscent of the forest trails in Montana.
-Crossing from Leimus into Nicaragua was straight forward - just a dollar ride across the river in a dugout under a heavy downpour.
+Initially, the countryside felt strangely reminiscent of the forest trails in Montana.
+Crossing from Leimus into Nicaragua was straight forward – just a dollar for the crossing in a dugout – albeit under a heavy downpour.

 DSC_0692.jpg